NAEP-AS-Challenge/reading-prediction/readme.md

 ## How To Enter

-1. Entrants must submit an application to participate through completing the required security authorization forms to access NCES Confidential materials that are provided at: https://github.com/NAEP-AS-Challenge/info/application-documents.zip.
+1. Entrants must submit an application to participate by first completing the required security authorization forms to access NCES Confidential materials.
+These are provided at: https://github.com/NAEP-AS-Challenge/info/application-documents.zip.
+JOHN - SOMETHING IS WRONG WHT THE FOLLOWING 2 LINES.
+THE EMAIL ADDRESS IS MISSING AND SOMETHING IS OUT OF ORDER.
+CAN YOU PLEASE FIX?
 Completed applications should be sent via email to: signed nondisclosure agreements as a Github pull request.
 The documents are available at: https://github.com/NAEP-AS-Challenge/info/ and must be submitted to [automated-scoring-challenge@ed.gov](mailto:automated-scoring-challenge@ed.gov) by the 10/20/2021 @ 5PM ET deadline.
 NOTE: Applications will be reviewed on a rolling basis starting 9/21/2021.